This article answers these questions:

 - If you’re on public transport and someone near you is coughing and sneezing without covering their nose and mouth then move away.

-3. Use a humidifier in the home during winter may therefore help provide some protection against flu by reducing the amount of time the flu virus can survive indoors.
+Using a humidifier in the home during winter may therefore help provide some protection against flu by reducing the amount of time the flu virus can survive indoors.

 What should we do if we get flu?

-The best action you can take, if you’re not in a high risk category, is to:
+The best action you can take, if you’re not in a high-risk category, is to: